one-degree-north/mate-2026-blue-lobster/README.md

 ```

-Exit the virtual environment by running `deactivate`
+Exit the virtual environment by running `deactivate` in the shell.